rmhwow/phase_0_unit_1/week_2/4_Your_Own_Website_Solo_Challenge/my_reflection.md

 # U1.W2: Design, User Experience, and creating your website Reflection

-My Website url: <!-- Website URL here (remove comment) -->
+My Website url: rmhwow.github.io

 Discuss the following:
 * What did you learn about design and user experience?
+I had no idea there was a profession that focused on the emotions of people using websites.
+I thought that was super interesting and made sense to figure out what people actually do want out of a page.
 * Do you like design and user experience?
 Was it fun working on your site, the plan, and/or the wireframe?
-(If you hated it, that's OK too)
+(If you hated it, that's OK too)  I did think it was fun.
+For me I need to work on sticking with my plans and/or gaging what is possible for me to do in my plans first.
+I tried to make it really different and didn't have a clear vision which then it just ended up looking like my blog.
 * What was your process?
 What worked and didn't work?
+I'm really good about being adaptable.
+If something isn't working how I thought it would, or I don't like the look, I'm pretty flexible and allow myself to change it to make it better.
+That being said, I should also try to make sure I stick to my plan so I don't spend so much time setting things up when I could be coding it.
+I think also I didn't have a clear vision of what I wanted or what this site was going to be used for.
+The more I coded and figured I would have content to fill my page, the more I realized, I really didn't have content relating to my other work.
+Just the links.
+Maybe this website is supposed to be more personal than just DBC, but I wasn't sure what the line was there.
 * What would you like to add or change about the site next?
+I think I need to branch out.
+I'm new to all this and kind of assume there's a right or wrong in the end product and I'm starting to learn it's really more about experimenting and learning.
+I think I'm going to change the background to something happier, maybe posts some videos, and add more color.
 * Was it difficult to apply the material you learned?
 Did you find anything in your research you thought was super cool?
+IT WAS GREAT TO USE THE DEV TOOLS.
+That was in all caps on purpose.
+The tools were super helpful in seeing what was wrong with the code, or how would changing an aspect change the look of the page.
 * Did you find any resources on your own that helped you better understand a topic?
 If so, please list it.